kwaldenphd/Python/README.md

 99. The information is added in a series of pairs called key-value pairs.
 Each key is the equivalent of the XML tag and each value equal to the value we associated with the tag.

-<blockquote>Q16: Create a dictionary for one of the items in your collection using the tags and information from your XML file.
+<blockquote>Q16: Create a dictionary for one of the items in your collection using the template outlined in this tutorial.
 Write a print command and explain the output of your program in your own words.</blockquote>

 100. Just like with the list, we can also create a loop to return each of the values in my new dictionary.
 ```Python